MicrosoftDocs/sql-docs/docs/azure-data-studio/notebooks-tutorial-kql-magic.md

    ![Check for version](media/notebooks-tutorial-kql-magic/install-check-version.png)

-## KQL magic with a Azure Data Explorer cluster
+## KQL magic with an Azure Data Explorer cluster

-This section explains how to run data analysis using KQL magic with a Azure Data Explorer cluster.
+This section explains how to run data analysis using KQL magic with an Azure Data Explorer cluster.

 ### <a name="ade-load-auth"></a> Load and authenticate KQL magic for Azure Data Explorer